Algorithms & Programming

 The Robo-Challenge workshop is based on materials from the IBM Robo-Challenge competition.
 A yearly challenge run for year 5 and 6 students in the greater London area.
 The intention of this workshop is to integrate these outstanding resources within the Digital Schoolhouse educational framework and allow more students to be able to benefit from them.Read moreRobo-Challenge

-Storytelling is something that captures the hearts and minds of all children.
-Scratch Stories uses just that to engage pupils in a workshop that not only inspires them to write their own story but to do so in a way that furthers their own learning and development in programming.
+Storytelling is something that captures the hearts and minds of all children and Scratch Stories uses just that to engage pupils in a workshop that not only inspires them to write their own story, but to do so in a way that furthers their own learning and development in programming.
 This workshop covers both the Computing and English programmes of study at Key Stage 2, and many of the learning outcomes (particularly 1 - 5) are taken from the Upper Key Stage 2 Programme of Study for English.Read moreScratch Stories: Storytelling…with a twist!

 This resource was originally developed by Magic Makers which is a Paris-based coding school developing creative programming workshop for kids.
 Since 2014, they have introduced more than 10, 000 children to the basics of coding, with the ultimate objective of contributing to the development of creative programming in France.
 In preparation of the launch of Starlink: Battle for Atlas on October 16 2018, Ubisoft and Magic Makers collaborated to create a dedicated coding program based on the universe of the game.Read moreStarlink: Battle for Atlas